Stein kernels and moment maps: Application to rates of convergence in the central limit theorem

 Following the argument at the start of the proof of Proposition 3.4 in \cite{LNP15}, if we consider $X$ a random variable distributed according to $\mu$, $Z$ a standard Gaussian random variable independent of $X$, and $X_t := e^{-t}X + \sqrt{1 - e^{-2t}}Z$, we have when $p \geq 2$

 Applying Jensen's inequality, this is bounded by

 We can integrate in time, and we obtain

-Since for a standard Gaussian random variable on $\R^d$ and a symmetric matrix $A$, we have $\mathbb{E}[||AZ||^p] \leq C_p||A||_{HS}^p$, this implies the desired bound.
-This moment bound can be proved by considering the case where $A$ is diagonal and applying the Rosenthal inequality for sums of independent random variables.
+Since for a standard Gaussian random variable on $\R^d$ and a symmetric matrix $A$, we have $\mathbb{E}[||AZ||^p] \leq C_p^p||A||_{HS}^p$, this implies the desired bound.
+This moment bound can be proved by considering the case where $A$ is diagonal and applying the lower bound in the Marcinkiewicz-Zygmund inequality for sums of independent random variables with its sharp constant for symmetric random variables \cite{Fer14}.